knelasevero/home-server-infra/md/homeprivatenetwork.md

 * Auto ZFS
 * Install
 * Stripe
-* Then choose The appliance SSD from the list (select with space bar, enter to continue)
+* Then choose the appliance SSD from the list (select with space bar, enter to continue)
 * Last chance warning, just accept it

 It should be finished pretty quickly.